krlmlr/LoadMyData/website/contributing.markdown

 * Jamie Olson
 * The Ruby on Rails Developers

-If you've contributed code or ideas to ProjectTemplate and we left you off the various thanks list, please let us know so that we can correct our mistake.
+If you've contributed code or ideas to LoadMyData and we left you off the various thanks list, please let us know so that we can correct our mistake.